VSpitzer/DFL_regularization_benchmark/README.md

 # Benchmarking Predict-then-Optimize Problems

-This repository's purpose is the reproducibility of the numerical experiments led in the article: "Managing Solution Stability in Decision-Focused Learning: On the Importance of Cost Vector Regularization".
-It consists mostly in an adaptation of the code proposed by Jayanta Mandi: https://github.com/PredOpt/predopt-benchmarks
+This repository is intended to support the reproducibility of the numerical experiments presented in the article "Managing Solution Stability in Decision-Focused Learning: On the Importance of Cost Vector Regularization."
+It is primarily based on an adaptation of the code originally developed by Jayanta Mandi: https://github.com/PredOpt/predopt-benchmarks

 ## Installation